Opera

 Refine your Italian language skills and perfect your Italian lyric diction as part of our comprehensive program.

-The cost for this enriching 3-week experience, which includes study, masterclasses, coaching, and performance, is $1,700, thousands less then similar programs world wide.
-Payment can be made either in a single installment or in six or twelve month..
+The cost for this enriching 3-week experience, which includes study, masterclasses, coaching, and performance, is $1,700—thousands less then similar programs worldwide.
+Tuition can be paid either in a single installment or via a multi-month payment plan.

 Please note that accommodation arrangements will be the responsibility of the singer.
 We'll provide a list of suggested accommodations and establish a WhatsApp group to facilitate coordination among participants so you can keep costs as low as possible.